leifoolsen/webpack2-boilerplate/README.md

 # Webpack2 boilerplate

-A Webpack2 boilerplate, based on Egghead.io course; [Using Webpack for Production JavaScript Applications](https://egghead.io/courses/using-webpack-for-production-javascript-applications)
+A Webpack2 boilerplate, partly based on this Egghead.io course; [Using Webpack for Production JavaScript Applications](https://egghead.io/courses/using-webpack-for-production-javascript-applications)

 ## Features
 * Npm as a task/build runner